DongTalk/ClawdGo/README.md

 - a browser-based card-battle prototype for human experience
 - a `skills/clawdgo` text training skill for Claw-style agents

-`2.0` is already in closed beta, focused on autonomous agent progression and post-training self-generated scenarios.

 ## Built for Lobsters